DanieLevy/DCJumps/README.md

 The application will be available at http://localhost:3000.

-### Production Mode
+### One-Command Production Mode

-Builds the Next.js frontend and starts the production server.

 ```bash
 npm run start:prod
 ```

-This command first runs `npm run build` and then `npm start`.
-The application will be available at http://localhost:3000.
+This builds the Next.js frontend and starts the production server.

+## Data Directory Setup

+- **Default Path:** The application looks for DATACO jump files in `/mobileye/DC/Voice_Tagging/`
+- **Test Data:** For testing, place sample `.jump` files in the `TestDC` directory

 ## How it Works

-- The Next.js/Express server (`server.js`) handles frontend requests and provides an API endpoint (`/api/python`).
+- The Next.js/Express server (`server.js`) serves the frontend and provides API endpoints
-- When the frontend calls the API, `server.js` executes the Python script (`src/scripts/DC_Jumps.py`) using `child_process.spawn`.
+- The server executes the Python script (`src/scripts/DC_Jumps.py`) to process DATACO files
-- The Python script processes the specified DATACO files based on the requested action (load, compare, merge, save) and returns results as JSON.
+- The Python script reads jump files and returns analysis results as JSON
-- The server reads the specific Python command to use from the `.python-command` file if it exists, otherwise defaults to `python`.

 ## Troubleshooting

-- **Python Errors:** Ensure Python 3.x is installed and accessible via the command specified (either `python` or the content of `.python-command`).
-Check the console output from `npm run dev` or `npm run start:prod` for specific errors from the Python script (`stderr`).
+- **Python Not Found:** Ensure Python is installed and properly referenced in the `.python-command` file
-- **File Not Found:** Verify the base directory path provided in the UI is correct and contains the expected DATACO jump files.
+- **No Data Found:** Verify that your data is in either the default directory or the TestDC directory
+- **Server Not Starting:** Check console output for specific error messages

 ## License